CheXmask-U: Quantifying uncertainty in landmark-based anatomical segmentation for X-ray images: Conclusion

 We introduced a framework for uncertainty estimation in landmark-based anatomical segmentation, leveraging the VAE structure of HybridGNet.
 To our knowledge, this is the first work to provide node-level uncertainty for anatomical landmarks, addressing a gap where prior uncertainty estimation has largely focused on pixel-based segmentation.

 Our experiments demonstrate that both latent-space and node-wise predictive uncertainties respond appropriately to image perturbations, including occlusions and Gaussian noise, and serve as effective indicators of out-of-distribution chest X-rays.
 These validations confirm that landmark-based uncertainty captures meaningful information about prediction reliability.
+In addition, comparisons with established pixel-level uncertainty methods show that the proposed approach provides complementary, spatially informative signals with lower computational overhead.

 We release \textbf{CheXmask-U}, a large-scale dataset of 657,566 chest X-ray landmark segmentations with per-node uncertainty, providing a valuable resource for downstream applications that can leverage landmark-level confidence.